wetech92/px4-container/README.md

 ### 1.1 What is this repository for?

 - This is a repository containing files to build `kestr3l/px4` images
-- Those images were built to implement simulator system for Integrated Learning Environment (ILE)
+- Those images were built to implement simulator system for Integrated Training Environment (ITE)

 ### 1.2 Image Tags